cdapio/coopr/docs/docs/source/faq/provisioner.rst

 Can the Chef Solo Automator plugin use a Chef server?
 -----------------------------------------------------
 Currently, it does not.
-The current version uses only chef-solo, however, future version of Cask Coopr will support both chef-solo and chef-client.
+The current version uses only chef-solo, however, future version of Coopr will support both chef-solo and chef-client.